omarpta/eping/README.md

 # eping
-Resolve hostname from external server, and then ping the ip address
+Resolve hostname from external server and then ping the ip address